What are your fund codes?

 What are your minimum investment levels?

-Mawer Investment Counselling requires a minimum of $250,000 per account.
+Mawer Investment Counselling requires a minimum investment of $2 million.

 Mawer Mutual Funds can be purchased via an investment advisor or through a discount brokerage for a minimum of $5,000 per fund, per account.